Spring Creek - Palmyra

 The bioswale and vegetated swale will:

-• Assists Pennsylvania in meeting its goals for cleaning up the Chesapeake Bay
+Assist Palmyra Borough and Pennsylvania in meeting their goals for cleaning up the Chesapeake Bay

 The Palmyra Borough Restoration at Spring Creek shows how communities can use nature-based solutions to clean water, protect wildlife, and contribute to Chesapeake Bay restoration.
 It's a practical example of local action creating meaningful environmental impact within an urban setting.